nifey/nifey.github.io/content/post/misc_char_devices.md

     ```bash
       make
       sudo insmod echo.ko
+      ls /dev/echo
+      # crw-rw-rw- 10,123 root  3 Nov 20:53 /dev/echo
     ```

-    The echo device will show up at /dev/echo
+    The echo device will show up at /dev/echo.
+Notice that the major number 10 tells us that it is a misc device.
 -   Write to the device

     ```bash